djlee9812/basketball-shot/README.md

 ## Effects Included
 The current version calculates gravity, air resistance (drag), and momentum impulse from collision with the ground, backboard, and rim.
 Future updates will include the Magnus effect with a set `spin` parameter and friction during collisions.

+Drag coefficient decreases from 0.5 to 0.2 at Re = 1e5 to Re = 2e5.
+The drag crisis drop are estimated numbers from "On the Size of Sport Fields (Texier et al)" which use numbers from soccer balls.
+"Identification of basketball parameters for a simulation model (Okubo, Hubbard)" puts a basketball CD at free fall (low Re) at 0.54.